webdesignsbytom/arduPlot3D/Tickets.md

 # Tickets

-1. Save loop
-2. When looking at loops list can still add datapoint
-3. Create drag plot point
+1. Create drag plot point
-4. Create new loop and add to main sim
+2. Create new loop and add to main sim
-5. add loop to loops?
+3. add loop to loops?
-6. colour swatches for data types ? icon
+4. colour swatches for data types ? icon

 Everything is working but when a loops is save it doesnt revert back to regualar data points